JustinTArthur/vsfieldkit/docs/usage.rst

         or clips without field order marking. ``True`` assumes top-field-first.
         ``False`` for bottom-field-first.

-    :param typing.Callable kernel:
+    :param Resizer kernel:
-        Resizing/resampling function from vapoursynth.core.resize to use to stretch the fields to the target frame height.
+        Resampling/resizing function from vapoursynth.core.resize to use to stretch the fields to the target frame height.
 Defaults to :py:func:`resize.Spline36`.